sripberger/gene-lib/README.md

 	static create(arg) {
 		// Return a new instance of MyChromosome for the first generation.
-		// Argument can be specified in settings later.
+		// Argument(s) can be specified in settings later.
 	}

 	getFitness() {